SEM712 - Introduction to Finite Element Analysis

 2021 unit information

 |Enrolment modes:||Trimester 1: Waurn Ponds (Geelong), Cloud (online)|

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 |Scheduled learning activities - campus||

-1 x 2 hour class per week, 1 x 2 hour seminar per week
+1 x 2 online content per week (recordings provided), 1 x 2 hour seminar per week

 The aim of the unit is to provide students with the necessary skills to perform structural analysis using the Finite Element Method (FEM).
 The unit will cover the underlying theory of the FEM and cover truss, beam, plane stress, shell and solid elements as well as various boundary conditions for common designs.
 An introduction to the software package Abaqus is given as well as the pre-processor Abaqus/CAE.

 In this unit we will focus on applying the Finite Element theory to solve practical engineering problems.
 FEM builds upon your knowledge of statics, solid mechanics and strength of materials and allows you to investigate complex problems that may be difficult to solve using analytical approaches.
 An emphasis will be placed on understanding the limitations of your chosen modelling approach and validating your model to understand the accuracy of your chosen modelling approach.

 To be eligible to obtain a pass in this unit student must achieve an overall mark of at least 40% in the final examination.